zk-ruby/zookeeper/README.markdown

 For a higher-level interface with a more convenient API and features such as locks, have a look at [ZK](https://github.com/slyphon/zk) (also available is [ZK-EventMachine](https://github.com/slyphon/zk-eventmachine) for those who prefer async).

+## Fork Safety! ##

+As of 1.1.0, this library is fork-safe (which was not easy to accomplish).
+This means you can use it without worry in unicorn, resque, and whatever other fork-philic frameworks you sick little monkeys are using this week.
+The only rule is that after a fork(), you need to call `#reopen` on the client ASAP, because if you try to peform any other action, an exception will be raised.
+Other than that, there is no special action that is needed in the parent.

 ## Big Plans for 1.0 ##

 The 1.0 release will feature a reorganization of the heirarchy.
 There will be a single top-level `Zookeeper` namespace (as opposed to the current layout, with 5-6 different top-level constants), and for the next several releases, there will be a backwards compatible require for users that still need to use the old names.